 Skip to main content

-Staying smoke free during the holidays
+Staying quit during the holidays

 Here are our top tips:

-• Take something to keep your hands busy when you have a craving, like a watch, bracelet, a bottle of water or your phone
+• Take something to keep your hands busy when you have a craving, like a watch, bracelet, a bottle of water or your phone.

-• Don’t be afraid to use phrases like “Please don’t offer me cigarettes, I’m quitting”, “No thanks, I don’t smoke” or "I'm a non-smoker".
+• Don’t be afraid to use phrases like “Please don’t offer me cigarettes / a vape, I’m quitting”, “No thanks, I don’t smoke / vape”.

 • Give yourself permission to go home early if it’s getting too tough.